Tell Me Why!

 “Good artists borrow, great artists steal” Picasso

 For my blog I copy paste a lot and rewrite, but when it is relevant it is truly my intention to mention my sources.
 Do I make mistakes?
 Everybody makes mistakes and as a start up something might have fallen between the cracks.
 For example based on reading my Blogs the perception could be that I perform benchmark studies and publish my own findings.
 Sorry, I lack the resources and time.
 I simply read the reports of (global) firms and use these findings to support my own opinions in my Blogs.
 I hope you have read or going to read these surveys as well.
-That is also why I gathered the links of these surveys for you.
 We simply learn from each other.

 What is a line that should not be crossed?